Below is a glossary of commonly used electoral terms and concepts. Feel free to contact us directly if you need more information.

 Source Data (Online Campaign Center) – The data file used for importing data into the program

-Support Status Field (Online Campaign Center) – This ield contains every ID Code from every flag recorded for a voter.
-The purpose of this flag is to create a single field that contains all support information derived from many different flags.
+Support Status Field (Online Campaign Center) – This field contains every ID Code from every flag recorded for a voter.
+The purpose of this field is to create a single field that contains all support information derived from many different flags.
 A support Flag will display changes in support as well as how many times a voter has been contacted.
 Not every flag value will get appended to the Support Flag.
 Users must check the Support Flag box when creating a flag.
 Only the ID codes “Y”, “N”, and “U” get appended to the Support Flag.

 Support Update (Online Campaign Center) – This page provides a quick count of recorded Ids by a campaign.